cns-iu/hra-fibi-images/docs/README.md

 ![](./image2.png)

-Image 2: A catalog of 22 functional tissue units (FTUs) in the Human Reference Atlas.
+Figure 2: A catalog of 22 functional tissue units (FTUs) in the Human Reference Atlas.
 Image credit: Figure 1 from Functional Tissue Units in the Human Reference Atlas.
 DOI: 10.1038/s41467-024-54591-6